arpiku/MyCsNotes/Data_Science/Google_Sheets.md

 3. It's mostly useful when sharing interactinve graphics with people.

 ## Version History
-1. Something similar to [[git]] to see who made what changes, with colour codes cells.
+1. Something similar to [[Git]] to see who made what changes, with colour codes cells.

 ## Dealing with outliers